kubu4/yaamini-virginica/README.md

 ### [notebooks](https://github.com/fish546-2018/yaamini-virginica/tree/master/notebooks)

 Jupyter notebooks that detail reproducible methods for data analysis.

-Empty as of 2018-10-16.
+- [2018-11-01-DML-and-DMR-Analysis.ipynb](https://github.com/fish546-2018/yaamini-virginica/blob/master/notebooks/2018-11-01-DML-and-DMR-Analysis.ipynb): Pipeline for `bedtools` analysis of DML and DMR locations in various genome feature tracks.
+Includes option to specify variable path names for easy reproducibility.

 ### [scripts](https://github.com/fish546-2018/yaamini-virginica/tree/master/scripts)

 Scripts used for Mox.

-[2018-10-12-Revised-Bismark-Parameters](https://github.com/fish546-2018/yaamini-virginica/blob/master/scripts/2018-10-12-Bismark-Revised-Parameters.sh): Used to run `bismark` alignment on [MBD-Seq data](http://owl.fish.washington.edu/Athaliana/20180411_trimgalore_10bp_Cvirginica_MBD/).
+- [2018-10-31-Revised-Bismark-Parameters-Samtools](https://github.com/fish546-2018/yaamini-virginica/blob/master/scripts/2018-10-31-Bismark-Revised-Parameters-Samtools.sh): Used to run `bismark` alignment on [MBD-Seq data](http://owl.fish.washington.edu/Athaliana/20180411_trimgalore_10bp_Cvirginica_MBD/).
+This is an edited version of [2018-10-12-Revised-Bismark-Parameters](https://github.com/fish546-2018/yaamini-virginica/blob/master/scripts/2018-10-12-Bismark-Revised-Parameters.sh) that does not redirect standard error to a new file and includes an explicit path to `bowtie2` and `samtools` in the alignment step.

 ### [tutorials](https://github.com/fish546-2018/yaamini-virginica/tree/master/tutorials)